-Build your future with Recognition for Prior Learning (RPL)
+Build your future with Recognition of Prior Learning (RPL)

 It’s no secret that Australia’s construction industry still grapples with a shortage of skilled tradespeople.
 Master Builders Australia anticipates that Australia would need almost half a million new workers to enter the sector to maintain business as usual levels.
 The Federal government has committed to the Housing Accord with a target of 1.2 million new homes over 5 years from the 1st of July.
 The number of skilled workers required is even higher to achieve the Housing Accord target.